 The Transition from Manual Data to Integrated data

-The transition from manual data to integrated data involves integrating equipment and systems across the organization and beyond.
+The transition from manual data to integrated data involves integrating equipment and systems across the organisation and beyond.
 This includes operational technology on the production line as well as IT systems across other departments and business units.
 It often also involves integration across the supply chain.

 It is important that manual data entry is eliminated entirely as any manually entered data that is merged with integrated data will corrupt the wider data stream.

 However, the move to fully integrated data cannot typically occur overnight.
-A staged process is more realistic, but controls and processes can be put in place to minimize manual data entry risks.
+A staged process is more realistic, but controls and processes can be put in place to minimise manual data entry risks.
 For example, instead of an operator typing an entry into a field, they should select a pre-defined option in a drop-down.

-Advances in technologies and the capabilities of modern MES platforms are presenting significant opportunities for manufacturers in the life sciences sector – opportunities to modernize, improve, and innovate.
+Advances in technologies and the capabilities of modern MES platforms are presenting significant opportunities for manufacturers in the life sciences sector – opportunities to modernise, improve, and innovate.
 The elimination of manual data entry and replacing it with integrated data is central to success.